The International Trade Blog Export Compliance

 Understanding Export Controls

-(Depending on what you are exporting, there may be other sets of regulations issued by other agencies like the U.S. Department of Energy that may apply.)
+(Depending on what you are exporting, there may be other sets of regulations issued by other agencies such as the U.S. Department of Energy that may apply.)

 An EAR99 Refresher